karrick/golfw/README.md

 ### golfw.WriteCloser compared to io.Discard

-To determine how much overhead golfw.WriteCloser adds to a data pipeline, I created a benchmark file `benchmark_test.go` to stream a megabyte of sequential bytes directly to io.Discard, and another benchmark that streams the same bytes through golfw.WriteCloser to io.Discard.
-On my development system, streaming through golfw.WriteCloser adds between 1% and 4% overhead to the pipeline.
+To determine how much overhead golfw.WriteCloser adds to a data pipeline, I created a benchmark file `benchmark_test.go` to stream one megabyte of sequential bytes directly to io.Discard, and another benchmark that streams the same bytes through golfw.WriteCloser to io.Discard.
+On my development system, streaming through golfw.WriteCloser measured between 3% more efficient, and 4% less efficient than merely streaming through io.Discard, depending on the selected flush threshold.

 ```
 $ go test -bench=.